There are two ways of looking at the iPhone SE, the "special edition" smaller-scale 4-inch iPhone.

 |Dimensions (mm)||123.8 x 58.6||138.3 x 67.1||158.2 x 77.9|

-Having used an iPhone 6 and iPhone 6S for the last 2-years, downsizing to the SE has been a surprising breath of fresh air, without compromise to the modern power we've become used to.
-For all intents and purposes the SE is an iPhone 5S in design with a stack of iPhone 6S tech inside - which we'll get to later.
+Having used bigger iPhones previously, downsizing to the SE is a surprising breath of fresh air without much compromise to the modern power we're used to.
+For all intents and purposes the SE has a stack of iPhone 6S tech inside - which we'll get to later.

 iPhone SE review: Screen

-The iPhone SE sports the same 4-inch 1136 x 640 pixel screen as the iPhone 5S, which means that while it is lower in terms of resolution than the iPhone 6S, it is still just as sharp.
+The iPhone SE sports a 4-inch 1136 x 640 pixel screen, which means that while it is lower in terms of resolution than later iPhones, it's just as sharp.

 |iPhone SE||iPhone 6S||iPhone 6S Plus|

 It's not the highest resolution on the market, which makes it sound like it'll look well out of date, but with a pixel density of 326ppi it makes for ample sharpness.
 Just not class-leading sharpness.